Coaching for Journalists Reporting on Mental Health

 Volunteer mentors are alumni of The Rosalynn Carter Fellowships for Mental Health Journalism.
 They’re journalists who have been trained in mental health reporting and who have deep experience in mental health reporting, too.
 Our mentors provide guidance on reporting accurately and effectively on mental health and their areas of expertise.

-Some tips to make the most of it:
+Some tips to make the most your fellowship year:

-- Plan ahead what you’d like to address.
+• Plan ahead.
 What topic are you interested in?
 What are your challenges?
-What do you need to know to report on it?
+What do you need to know in order to complete your project?

-- Be respectful of your mentor’s time.
-Mentorship is voluntary and the people participating are busy journalists!
-If you need to reschedule or cancel, give them a heads-up well in advance.
+• Be respectful of your mentor’s time.
+Mentorship is voluntary, and mentors are busy journalists and mental health experts.
+If you need to reschedule or cancel, please give them advanced notice.

 Language guide for reporting on mental health